quiltdata/t4/UserDocs.md

 #### Short hashes

-A full-length snapshot hash is a SHA-256 digest with 64 characters.
-You may identify snapshots with *short hashes*.
+T4 identifies snapshots by their SHA-256 digest.
+When referring to snapshots through the API, you may use *short hashes*.
 Short hashes contain the first few characters of the digest.
-In practice, six characters are sufficient to identify a unique snapshot.
+In practice, six characters are sufficient to specify a unique snapshot.

 ### Serialization

 #### Built-ins

-When you `put` a Python object in T4, the object is transparently serialized before it gets written.
-T4 automatically de/serializes the following objects:
+`put()` transparently serializes Python objects, and `get()` transparently de-serializes Python objects according the following table:

 | Python Type | Serialization format |
 | ------- | ------ |